Danny Webb (American actor): Television

 Danny Webb joined local New York television station WPIX-TV in 1949 as a children's entertainer.
 He co-starred with Toby Sommers on Comics on Parade -- the "comics" referring not to comedians but to newspaper comics.
 "Uncle" Danny Webb and Toby Sommers would read comic strips on the air on this seven-days-a week, 15-minute program.
-Webb followed this with another brief kids' show, Small Time.
+Webb followed this with another limited-run kids' show, Small Time.
 During 1950 Webb was also "The Little Professor", commercial spokesman for Dr. Posner's Shoes, seen during broadcasts of WPIX's Six-Gun Playhouse.
 On December 9, 1950 Webb debuted as the emcee of a juvenile amateur show, Junior Talent Time.

 Danny Webb and Toby Sommers were reteamed on April 21, 1951 in The Danny Webb Show, a Saturday-morning comedy series starring Webb as an Army private opposite Sommers as a USO hostess.
 The 15-minute programs were aired by WPIX until June 16, 1951.

 Webb remained in television behind the scenes.
 In 1957 he joined NBC's Wide Wide World as an assistant producer, alongside producer-director Ed Pierce and unit manager Ed Faught.
 It turned out, as Variety reported, that all three were former vaudevillians who "worked the same bill together at the Metropolitan in Boston 15 years ago", where Webb was the emcee and comedian.
 Webb remained with NBC as an assistant producer (and later production supervisor) for other programs, like the network's annual broadcasts of the Macy's Thanksgiving Day Parade.